Hanspe-3019/redblackdemo/README.md

 ```

-The node's payload beside the key (the word) here has only a count of the occurence of the word.
+The node's payload beside the key (the word) here has only a count of the occurrence of the word.

 After insertion of all words, the tree is examined and parsed: